-American And Pilots Work Out Deal To Save Holiday Flights
+American Airlines And Pilots Work Out Deal To Save Holiday Flights

-There's no need to charter a sleigh pulled by reindeer for your air travel to holiday destinations after all.
+There is no need to charter a sleigh pulled by reindeer for your air travel to holiday destinations after all.
 American Airlines and its pilots have worked out a deal to staff cockpits in late December after a scheduling snafu threatened to cancel thousands of flights.

 Because of what the airline is calling "a processing error" in its scheduling system, American mistakenly allowed many more pilots to take time off over the holidays that it should have.

-Captain Dennis Tajer, who serves as spokesman for the Allied Pilots Association, told NPR earlier this week that many of his fellow pilots "went to their sons, daughters, husbands and wives and said, 'guess what?
+Capt.
+Dennis Tajer, who serves as spokesman for the Allied Pilots Association, told NPR earlier this week that many of his fellow pilots "went to their sons, daughters, husbands and wives and said, 'Guess what?
 I'm off for Christmas!
-First time in 10 years!'"
+First time in 10 years!' "

 But it turned out to be too good to be true, and Tajer said more than 15,000 flights between Dec.
 17 and Dec.
 31 were without a captain, first officer or both, assigned to fly the plane.
-He said the scheduling foul up threatened to cancel many of the flights.
+He said the scheduling mess-up threatened to cancel many of the flights.

 The airline tried to cover the scheduling error by staffing flights with reserve pilots and offering some pilots premium pay to work.
 But the union filed a grievance saying the airline's efforts to restrict premium pay and trip trading for December flights violated terms of the pilots' contract.